Should I disconnect my RV's battery if it is connected?

 While many slide-out RVs can operate without a battery, it is important to consult the documentation or look for a sticker near the slide-out switch to confirm if your particular RV requires a battery for proper operation.

-Proper Use of a Motorhome Battery Isolator Switch
+Proper Use of a Battery Isolator Switch for RVs

 The RV battery disconnect switch is an important feature for any vehicle with an onboard battery.
 Through a single action, usually a twist, you can easily and quickly disconnect the RV's main circuit from the battery.
 This not only protects the battery, but also other electrical components in your RV.